davidcjordan/boomer_supporting_files/README.md

 # boomer_supporting_files
+## Overview
+It is assumed the reader understands there are 3 Raspberry Pi's running Linux (the base and the 2 cameras; previously there was a speaker RPi, but that has been replaced by using a bluetooth speaker).
+The reader should be familiar with linux/unix facilities, such as shells, systemd, scripts, aliases, etc.

+The topics covered in this file are:
+- making SD cards and/or images
+  - scripts
+  - .conf files
+- process control (systemd)
+  - various services that run the base & camera
+- installing a new system
+- software upgrade

+## Making SD cards and images
 There are scripts ```make_boomer_sdcard.sh``` and ```after_boot.sh``` which set configuration settings and install supporting applications, libraries, etc.
 - These scripts run on a linux machine, presumably an RPi, with the target sd-card plugged into an adapter:
   - the boot partition is sdx1 where x is a, b,c or d based on where is plugged in